FuelLabs/fuel-core/docs/fee_calculations.md

 | --------------- | --------------- | --------------- | --------------- | ------------- |
 | 500,000,000,000 |      10,000,000 |        31536000 |      **15,855** |    **630.72** |

-This is a harsh estimate that isn't taking into the additional base cost of tx execution and the cost of any additional op codes.
+This is a harsh estimate that isn't taking into account the additional base cost of tx execution and the cost of any additional op codes.
 It is also assuming that all blocks would be maxing out the storage.